norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- login, pull and push our ECR images
 	- write to our s3 artifact bucket
 - Find that role you just created by searching IAM roles for `bash-dog` (well, your equivalent).
 It should look like `codebuild-bash-dog-pipeline-service-role` unless you changed it.
 It should also have a policy named something like `CodeBuildBasePolicy-bash-dog-pipeline-us-east-2`.
 Click into that.
--  Edit the policy and add these statements, updating the image and s3 bucket arns to match the default code.
+-  Edit the policy and add these statements, updating the image and checking that the s3 bucket arns for the artifacts are present and mac
 {{< gist norton120 d622626cb4ce4cace838ce1ec35f96ef >}}

 8. #### Run a successful build